pjhades/tolarian-academy/crypto-coursera.md

 to the message.

-**One-Time Pad (OTP)** is a cipher that XORs a key and the plain text to encrypt and decryption.
+**One-Time Pad (OTP)** is a cipher that XORs a key and the plain text to encrypt and decrypt.
 It has perfect secrecy.
 But it's not practical as you have to send a key whose length is at least the same as your message.

 As the name indicates, OTP can **never be used twice** as that will